top of page

 you can visit my glass.

-And we can live there
+And we live there,

 your ashes in my ash,